Geal/langsec-2017-usenix-article/article.md

 years.
 And the developers themselves carry most of this knowledge.
 Rewriting a project completely means losing that knowledge, and hitting most of those bugs the old project solved.
-Not to mention, that rewriting the project entirely will create political issues, require teaching the new ways to developers, all this while still maintaining the old version.
+Not to mention that rewriting the project entirely will create political issues, require teaching the new ways to developers, all this while still maintaining the old version.
 This is impossible to do in most cases.